anatomy of a HN hit

 So how much money did I make from all these strangers visiting my website?

-I paid out my content bounty twice (waiting on a third, as well):
+I paid out my content bounty thrice (waiting on a fourth, as well):

 I don't run ads, I don't have a newsletter, I don't

 currently have a product to sell⁶, and I'm not accepting new consulting clients.